-[4-12-07] Disease-free adult fowl may be mailed domestically when shipped under applicable law in accordance with 1.7.
+[9-8-09] Disease-free adult fowl may be mailed domestically when shipped under applicable law in accordance with 1.7.
 Adult chickens, turkeys, guinea fowl, doves, pigeons, pheasants, partridges, and quail as well as ducks, geese, and swans are mailable as follows:

 - a.
-The mailer must send adult fowl by Express Mail in secure containers approved by the manager of Mailing Standards (see 601.8.0 for address). - b.
-The number of birds per parcel must follow the container manufacturer limits and each bird must weigh more than 6 ounces.

-c.
-Indemnity may be paid only for loss, damage, or rifling, and not for death of the birds in transit if there is no visible damage to the mailing container.
+The mailer must send adult fowl by Express Mail in secure containers approved by the manager of Mailing Standards (see 608.8.0 for address). - b.
+The number of birds per parcel must follow the container manufacturer limits and each bird must weigh more than 6 ounces. - c.
+Indemnity may be paid only for loss, damage, or rifling, and not for death of the birds in transit if there is no visible damage to the mailing container. - d.
+Postage refunds may not be available if the Express Mail shipment was delivered or delivery was attempted within three days of the date of mailing as shown in the "Date In" box on Label 11.